Aoraki / Mount Cook

 Aoraki / Mount Cook is the highest mountain in New Zealand.
 Its height, as of 2014, is listed as 3724 m.
-It sits in the Southern Alps, the mountain range that runs the length of the South Island.
-A popular tourist destination, it is also a favourite challenge for mountain climbers.
+It is situated in the Southern Alps, the mountain range that runs the length of the South Island.
+A popular tourist destination, it is also a favourite challenge for mountaineers.
 Aoraki / Mount Cook consists of three summits: from south to north, the Low Peak (3593 m), the Middle Peak (3717 m) and the High Peak.
 The summits lie slightly south and east of the main divide of the Southern Alps, with the Tasman Glacier to the east and the Hooker Glacier to the southwest.
+Mount Cook is ranked 10th in the world by topographic isolation.

 Location

 The mountain is in the Aoraki / Mount Cook National Park, in the Canterbury Region.
-The park was established in 1953 and along with Westland National Park, Mount Aspiring National Park and Fiordland National Park forms one of the UNESCO World Heritage Sites.
+The park was established in 1953 and along with Westland Tai Poutini National Park, Mount Aspiring National Park and Fiordland National Park forms one of the UNESCO World Heritage Sites.
 The park contains more than 140 peaks standing over 2000 m and 72 named glaciers, which cover 40 percent of its 700 km2.